 3. Apply for a business credit card

-4. Wait for your business credit card in the mail and use it wisely
+4. Receive your business credit card in the mail and start using it

 1. Check your personal credit